playgen/SUGAR-SocialGamification/articles/Leaderboards.md

 # Leaderboards
+A leaderboard is a comparison tool used to visualise the difference in a particular measurement of a group of players.
 Generating and filtering leaderboards based on [GameData](/articles/GameData), is handled within SUGAR's API.

 ## Features
-* Generate by game, key or actorType.
+* Generate a leaderboard by:
+	* Game
+	* ActorType (Group, Player)
+	* Key (from GameData)
-* Aggregation of values by frequency, summation, earliest/latest occurance or highest/lowest overall occurance.
+* Aggregation of values by:
+	* Frequency
+	* Summation
+	* Earliest/Latest occurance
+	* Highest/Lowest overall occurance
-* Filter results by threshold values (e.g. top 20 or around current player's rank), [Relationships](/articles/Relationships),
+* Filter results by threshold values (e.g. top 20 or around current player's rank) or [Relationships](/articles/Relationships)

 ## API
 * ClientAPI